Beginner to Day Skipper Level

 Learning to Sail

 The RYA dinghy & keelboat courses are the best way to learn to sail.
 These courses are designed specifically to teach you all the basic sailing skills.
 Levels 1 & 2 are for beginners & improvers.
-Level 3 is for improvers.
-It's a flexible course which you can use as many times as you like to gain more experience & develop different aspects of your sailing.
+Level 3 is for improvers and a more flexible course to use as many times as you like to gain experience & develop different aspects of your sailing.
+There's no restriction on repeating Levels 1 or 2 either if you'd like to spend more time on the basics!

 Learning to Navigate

 The theory courses are covered in the classroom or online.
 Essential Navigation & Seamanship is a popular introduction to navigation which works really well as a short online course.
 It goes well with the beginner keelboat levels 1 & 2.
-Day Skipper theory is a much more comprehensive course involving 40 hours of tuition.
+Day Skipper theory is a much longer and more comprehensive course involving 40 hours of tuition.
 We recommend the 'live teaching' version of this theory course to our clients because nationally the completion rate is very low for the self-study distance learning versions of the Day Skipper theory course.
 Generally we teach one course before Christmas and another in the New Year.
 We have been teaching this very successfully via zoom through Covid and hope to continue this option.

 Putting it all together on a Day Skipper Practical Course